-This tart and sweet lemon cake features sprouted spelt flour (an excellent substitute for whole wheat pastry flour), unrefined virgin coconut oil, coconut milk, and Rapadura (evaporated cane juice).
-The sprouted spelt flour may possibly be tolerated by gluten-intolerant individuals.
+This tart and sweet lemon cake features sprouted spelt flour (an excellent substitute for whole wheat pastry flour), unrefined virgin coconut oil, coconut milk, and Rapadura (unrefined and mineral-rich sugar).
+The sprouted spelt flour may possibly be tolerated by gluten-sensitive individuals.
 The cake is dairy-free and egg-free.

 I love lemon and I love this cake!
 Perhaps you think it needs something on top, a drizzle of something.
 Well, perhaps.
 Go ahead and make your suggestions!
 But let me point out that once the cake is baked, you pour a fresh lemon juice syrup over all and it soaks in, permeating the cake with ribbons of slightly tart lemon syrup.
 So you see, the delicious drizzle is inside and boy, is it ever scrumptious!

-If you don’t have sprouted flour but want some of the benefits of sprouting, you may soak the spelt flour overnight with the 1 cup of coconut milk and 1 tablespoon of lemon juice or apple cider vinegar.
-Also, you may use whole wheat pastry flour instead of the spelt flour, but use about 1/4 cup more.
+If you don’t have sprouted flour but want some of the benefits of a slower grain preparation method, you may soak the spelt flour overnight with the 1 cup of coconut milk and 1 tablespoon of lemon juice or apple cider vinegar.
+Also, you can use whole wheat pastry flour instead of the spelt flour, but use about 1/4 cup more.